scalar-labs/scalardl/docs/getting-started-auditor.md

 ## What is Scalar DL Auditor?

 Scalar DL Auditor is a component that manages the identical states of Ledger to help clients to detect Byzantine faults.
-Using Auditor brings great benefit from the security perspective but it comes with  extra processing cost, so please think carefully if you really need it.
+Using Auditor brings great benefit from the security perspective but it comes with extra processing costs, so please think carefully if you really need it.

-To make Byzantine fault detection with auditing work properly, Ledger and Auditor should be deployed and managed in a different administrative domain.
+To make Byzantine fault detection with auditing work properly, Ledger and Auditor should be deployed and managed in different administrative domains.
 However, for this getting started guide, we assume they are placed in the same network and managed in the same administrative domain.

+## Assumptions

+In this guide, we assume Ledger and Auditor both use Cassandra through Scalar DB, both Cassandra instances use default username and password for the admin privilege.
+Also, Ledger, Auditor, and Cassandra are all located in the same network so that they can access each other.

 ## Configure properties

 You need to configure Ledger and Auditor to make the detection properly work.

-For the properties file for Ledger, you need to configure the following entries:
+For the properties of Ledger, you need to configure the following entries:
 ```
 [ledger.properties]
 scalar.dl.ledger.proof.enabled=true